epinio/docs/docs/installation/other_inst_scenarios/install_epinio_on_rancher.md

 ## Kubernetes cluster

 You can deploy a new cluster or import an existing one into Rancher.
-The steps for either method are in the Rancher documentation (See `Cluster Provisioning`).
+The steps for either method are in the Rancher [documentation](https://ranchermanager.docs.rancher.com/pages-for-subheaders/kubernetes-clusters-in-rancher-setup).

 :::note
 For development it's possible to deploy Epinio on the same node as Rancher.